simplesamlphp/simplesamlphp-module-authorize/docs/authorize.md

 **Note**: This option needs to be boolean (TRUE/FALSE) else it will be
           considered FALSE.

+### `show_user_attribute`

+This option can be used to show the user attribute, to inform the with which account they are logged in.
+If set to a valid attribute, the user will see the first value of that attribute.

+**Note**: This option needs to be a string else it will be considered disabled.
+          Default value is NULL.

 ## Attribute Rules

 Each additional filter configuration option is considered an attribute matching